elk-audio/elk-docs/documents/getting_started_with_development_kit.md

 If you would prefer to control your plugin from an iPad/Android tablet, we have also created an example GUI using the [TouchOSC software](https://hexler.net/touchosc) - the file named `mda-vst3-touchosc-gui.touchosc`.

-To use it, please refer to the TouchOSC manual - the only customisation needed is setting the IP-address that your computer running SUSHI is using, in your TouchOSC app's settings.
+To use it, please refer to the TouchOSC manual - the only customisation needed is setting the IP-address that your computer running Sushi is using, in your TouchOSC app's settings.

 ![touch_osc_jx10_gui](illustrations/touch_osc_jx10_gui.png)